 Cracks and holes in the walls of fuel tanks should be repaired by soldering or welding.

-The coarse fuel filter (Fig. 2) is located in the engine compartment and is secured with two bolts to the right side of the hood.
+The coarse fuel filter (Fig. 2) is located in the engine compartment and is secured with two bolts to the right side of the bonnet.

 During operation, periodically drain the fuel sediment from the filter through drain plug 1, disassemble and wash the filter parts.

-To disassemble the filter, unscrew four bolts 7, remove glass 2, unscrew reflector 5 assembled with filter 4.
+To disassemble the filter, unscrew four bolts 7, remove the bowl 2, unscrew the deflector 5 together with filter 4.
 Wash filter 4 and other parts, and install them in place.

 The fine fuel filter (Fig. 3) is mounted on a special bracket to the front of the engine.

-A valve is mounted in the filter housing for discharge into the main tank fuel tank excess fuel and air trapped in the system.
+A valve is mounted in the filter housing for discharging excess fuel and air trapped in the system into the main fuel tank.

 To ensure effective collection of air trapped in the system, the filter is located above the other units of the engine fuel supply system.